monarch-initiative/biolink-api/CONTRIBUTING.md

 #### Step 1 - Fetch remotes

-In the (likely) event that the *upstream* repo (the monarch-app shared repo) has changed since the developer last began a task, it is important to update the local copy of the upstream repo so that its changes can be incorporated into subsequent development.
+In the (likely) event that the *upstream* repo (the biolink-api shared repo) has changed since the developer last began a task, it is important to update the local copy of the upstream repo so that its changes can be incorporated into subsequent development.

     > git fetch upstream        # Updates the local copy of shared repo BUT does not affect the working directory, it simply makes the upstream code available locally for subsequent Git operations.
 See step 2.